Does your Business need a Hybrid Working Policy?

 Why is a Hybrid Working Policy important?

 Having a hybrid working policy is important as it sets the standards and expectations for employees to follow when they are working on a hybrid basis.
+It also supports HR compliance by helping businesses apply expectations consistently.
 By having a clear policy, employees will have a framework to work within.
 Whilst it would be impossible to cover all eventualities for all businesses, a good hybrid working policy should provide information on the following as a minimum:

 • Which roles and/or teams the policy applies to as standard